-Hawai'i Community College, as a Cisco Regional and Local Academy, is authorized to offer the two levels of Cisco networking courses on a credit and non-credit basis.
+Hawai'i Community College is authorized to offer two levels of Cisco Networking courses and others such as Wireless LANs and Web Design on a credit and non-credit basis.

 The Cisco Certified Networking Associate (CCNA)

 series of four courses are intended for CCNA examination preparation; to prepare individuals for further education/training; to complement courses/training in electronics, computer technology, and engineering; to provide practical hands-on exercises in computer network design, implementation and maintenance; and to prepare individuals for entry-level (learning-oriented) jobs in the computer networking field.
 The CCNA courses are: